WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 * The device allows to create private keys offline
 * The device never shares private key material apart from an offline backup mechanism
-* The device displays receive addresses to make sure transactions send to it
+* The device displays receive addresses for confirmation
 * The device shares signed transactions after informed approval on the device without reliance on insecure external hardware

-Our steps when reviewing a new hardware wallet
+Our steps when reviewing a hardware wallet
 ==================================

-Hardware wallets are the latest addition to the website.
-We try to follow the spirit of the software review process, looking at the firmware and its updates for public source and reproducibility.
+We try to follow the
+spirit of the software review process, looking at the firmware and its updates for public source and reproducibility.